 Start events : This savepoint allows to immediately return a process instance object to the user thread creating it - well before anything happens in the process instance.

 Service tasks (or other steps) invoking remote systems : This savepoint makes sure that you always transactionally separate the potentially more often failing remote calls from anything that happens before such a step.
-If a service call fails you will see the process instance waiting in the corresponding service task in cockpit.
+If a service call fails you will observe the process instance waiting in the corresponding service task in cockpit.

 Parallel joins : Parallel joins synchronize separate process pathes, which is why one of two path executions arriving at a parallel join at the same time will be rolled back with an optimistic locking exception and must be retryed later on.
 Therefore such a savepoint makes sure that the path synchronisation will be taken care of by Camunda's internal job executor.
 Note that for multi instance activities, there exists a dedicated "multi instance asynchronous after" flag which saves every single instance of those multiple instances directly after their execution, hence still "before" their technical synchronization.